BP faces angry shareholders over climate plans

 "BP has already laid out a strategy, and a net-zero ambition and aims, that the board considers to be collectively consistent with the Paris goals."

-Friends of the Earth wants BP and its fellow energy giants taxed more on their windfall profits from the hike in energy prices caused by the war in Ukraine, to help reduce soaring household bills.
+The Friends of the Earth campaign group want BP and its fellow energy giants taxed more on their windfall profits from Ukraine-fuelled price spikes, to help reduce soaring household bills.